Apply to Ophthalmic Medical Technology

 Students will receive admission points for grades in prerequisite classes and a variety of short answer essay questions:

-- Essay question 2: Experience – 10 points max
+- Essay question 2: Experience/interest – 25 points max

 For detailed information on the point system, see the printable admissions advising guide.

-Applicants who qualify, but do not have the top points for admission will be notified of their status as a program alternate.
+Applicants who qualify, but do not have the top points for admission, will be notified of their status as a program alternate.
 Often, alternates are eventually selected for the program.
-Alternates will be listed in order of points, and in the case of applicants receiving the same points, the order of applications were received by admissions.
+Alternates will be listed in order of points, and in the case of students receiving the same points, the order the applications were received by admissions.

 Applicants should type 35 words per minute to begin the program.
 Completing CAS 133: Basic Computer Skills and/or CAS 121: Computerized Keyboarding before applying is recommended but not required.